Yamaha Motor Finance Australia Privacy Policy

 CREDIT-RELATED INFORMATION

 When you apply or seek a quote for any of our credit-related products and services, we collect your personal information in connection with those products and services.
-We refer to this information as ‘Credit-Related Information’.
+We refer to this information as ‘credit-related Information’.

 SENSITIVE INFORMATION

-Personal Information also includes ‘Sensitive Information’.
-In the event you provide us any Sensitive Information such as health or disability information, for example, when you complete a hardship application, we will ask for your consent to obtain, use and disclose that information as permitted by law.
+Personal Information also includes ‘sensitive information’.
+In the event you provide us with any Sensitive Information such as health or disability information, for example, when you complete a hardship application, we will ask for your consent to collect, use and disclose that information as permitted by law.

 • your name, address, email address, telephone number and other contact information;